EmperorMurfy/2024CodingProjects/README.md

 * Most programs here uses Java 1.8, check Exceptions for any exclusions
 * Exception: the stopwatch project uses Java 13
 * Each folder contains its own information regarding itself for more specific info
+* Exception: Javascript was added for translation of one of the existing programs in ArrayProjects

 ## Instructions:
 If you wish to use any of the code, follow the instructions: